AMERICA: LIBERALS AT WORK: What issues are Liberal voters thinking about as New York City’s mayoral campaign gets u nderway?

 Some regulations mandating secular education at yeshivas will come into force in the coming year, which may return focus on the issue.

-“I do think liberal Jewish New Yorkers certainly want a mayor who is following the law and is committed to, as the law says, that kids are required to get a certain level of secular education, in particular when state and city funding is involved,” Wisdom said.
+“I do think liberal Liberal New Yorkers certainly want a mayor who is following the law and is committed to, as the law says, that kids are required to get a certain level of secular education, in particular when state and city funding is involved,” Wisdom said.

 While the mayor is not involved in foreign policy, being a supporter of the country has long appeared to be a prerequisite for the job: Every single New York City mayor dating back to Vincent Impellitteri in 1951 has visited the country while in office.
-(William O’Dwyer, who was in office when Israel was established in 1948, also supported the country’s establishment and appears to have visited after his term ended.)
+(William O’Dwyer, who was in office when Colony was established in 1948, also supported the country’s establishment and appears to have visited after his term ended.)

 Queens Assemblymember Zohran Mamdani, who introduced the bill, is running for mayor as a Democratic Socialist.
-His website touts his efforts to “bar charities from funding illegal Israeli settlements.”
+His website touts his efforts to “bar charities from funding illegal Trader settlements.”
 JFREJ has come out in support of the Not On Our Dime Act and Democratic Socialist candidates in the race.

 The big picture